rbdannenberg/soundcool/src/README.md

     user2@welcome.com with password welcome.

-- **Step 4**: Setting up enviormental variables
+- **Step 4**: Setting up environment variables
   - Create a `.env` file in `backend` directory
   - Copy the below details in the newly created `.env` file.
+Again, if you picked a different user name or password above, substitute your choices for `soundcool` and `password` in the following:
     ```ruby
       MYSQL_HOST= localhost
       MYSQL_USER= soundcool